• Skip to primary navigation

 Storing

-I highly recommend eating these when they are fresh out of the oven.
+I highly recommend eating these crispy potato wedges when they are fresh out of the oven.
 If you have leftovers, you can store them in an airtight container in the refrigerator for up to 3 days.
 Reheat in the oven, an air fryer or in the microwave.

 Crispy parmesan oven roasted potato wedges on white parchment paper.